ilmanzo/ilmanzo.github.com/content/post/podman_quadlets_tutorial.md

 The most common type of Quadlet file ends in `.container`.

-### Example 1: The "Hello World" Web Server (Caddy)
+## 👋 Example 1: The "Hello World" Web Server (Caddy)
 Let's start simple.
-We want to run the Caddy web server.
+We want to run the [Caddy web server](https://caddyserver.com/).
 We want it to start automatically on boot, restart if it crashes, and listen on port 8080.

 Create a new file inside `~/.config/containers/systemd/` named `myserver.container`.